 Short Selling Risk.
 Short selling involves a number of risks.
 Short sales are transactions in which the Fund sells a security or other instrument that it does not own but can borrow in the market.
 If a security sold short increases in price, the Fund could have to cover its short position at a higher price than the short sale price, resulting in a loss.
-It is possible that the Fund will not be able to borrow a security that it needs to deliver, or it will not be able to close out a short position at an acceptable price and could have to sell related long positions earlier than it had expected.
+It is possible that the Fund will not be able to borrow a security that it needs to deliver, or it will not be able to cole out a short position at an acceptable price and could have to sell related long positions earlier than it had expected.
 Thus, the Fund might not be able to successfully implement its short sale strategy due to limited availability of desired securities or for other reasons.
 Also, there is the risk that the counterparty to a short sale could fail to honor its contractual terms, causing a loss to the Fund.

-Until the Fund replaces a security borrowed in connection with a short sale, it could be required to maintain a segregated account of cash or liquid assets with a broker or custodian to cover the Fund's short position.
-Generally, securities held in a segregated account cannot be sold unless they are replaced with other liquid assets.
+Until the Fund replaces a security borrowed in connection with a short sale, it could be required to post cash or liquid assets with a broker.
+Generally, securities posted with a broker cannot be sold.
 The Fund's ability to access the pledged collateral might also be impaired in the event the broker becomes bankrupt, insolvent or otherwise fails to comply with the terms of the contract.
 In such instances, the Fund will not be able to substitute or sell the pledged collateral and could experience significant delays in obtaining any recovery in a bankruptcy or other reorganization proceeding.
 It is likely that the Fund could obtain only a limited recovery or could obtain no recovery in these circumstances.
-Additionally, the Fund must maintain sufficient liquid assets (less any additional collateral pledged to the broker), marked-to-market daily, to cover the borrowed securities obligations.
-This could limit the Fund's investment flexibility, as well as its ability to meet other current obligations.